harllon/techChallenge-SmartLocator/README.md

 4. Update: put on: "/users/:id"
 5. Delete: delete on: "/users/:id"

-To create a user you need to pass in the body of the requisition the following informations like a JSON:
+To create a user you need to pass in the body of the requisition the following informations like a JSON:\n {
-{
   name: name,
   email: email,